ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 interfaces to Ansys products using Ansys APIs.
-While using PyAnsys libraries requires that the relevant Ansys products are licensed either directly or indirectly, you can distribute your custom-made applications and workflows internally or externally.
+While using PyAnsys libraries requires that the relevant Ansys products are licensed either directly or indirectly, you can distribute your custom-made apps and workflows internally or externally.

 Licensing and approval